michelleg06/m-gonzalezamador.com/contact.md

 ## Get in touch

-Feel free to get in touch with me if you want to discuss my work, collaborations, or generally have a chat!
+Feel free to get in touch with me if you want to discuss my work, collaborations, or just have a chat over virtual coffee.

 E-mail me at [{{ site.email }}](mailto:{{site.email}}) or fill in the form below.